rixcian/encrypted-electron-store/README.md

 ### Renderer process

-If you want to also use this library in `render` process, you firstly have to call this in `preload.ts/js`
+If you want to use this library in `render` process as well, you firstly have to call this function in the `preload.ts/js` file.

 ```typescript
 // preload.ts/js